-As digital asset management has evolved, the answer to this question seems to be getting more and more muddled.
+DAM functionality seems to be getting more and more muddled.
 Why?
-With companies feeling the pressure to create more and more content, marketers are looking for a platform that can manage the end-to-end content lifecycle, from creation and distribution.
-This has caused digital asset management vendors to add new features that evolve them from a niche media solution to one of the key parts of the marketing tech stack.
+Because companies are feeling the pressure to create more and more content, and creative teams are looking for a platform that can manage the end-to-end content lifecycle, from creation to distribution.
+This has caused digital asset management vendors to add new features causing an evolution of DAM software from beyond a niche media solution to become a key part of the marketing tech stack.

-At its core, a digital asset management system is used to centralize and organize your assets in a single, easy-to-access library where they can be easily found by everyone.
+At its core, a digital asset management platform is used to centralize and organize your assets in a single, easy-to-access library where they can be easily found by everyone.
 But digital asset management is about more than just collecting your assets in one place.
 It’s about taking advantage of the DAM’s advanced searching, downloading and sharing capabilities to ensure your assets aren’t just stored – they're properly leveraged by employees, agencies and partners to maximize each asset’s potential.

 Without digital asset management, finding the right asset can take time – even if you know exactly what you’re looking for.
 But with a DAM system in place, your assets are more easily discoverable.